rybak/blog/content/posts/dockerfile-copy-chmod.md

 **_changing some metadata_** etc., the file is first copied from the lower filesystem to the upper filesystem (copy_up).

 Well, I have been doing it wrong all these years.
 I've written a lot of Dockerfiles with shell scripts in `COPY` and `chmod` in `RUN`.
-Maybe I never realized this because these files are usually very small to make a noticable difference in the image size.
+Maybe I never realized this because these files are usually very small to make a noticeable difference in the image size.

 So what's the solution?
 In my case, since I'm using Podman (which uses Buildah), I can use `--chmod` arg with `COPY` to copy a file and set proper permissions in the same layer.
-If you are using Docker, it is [availabe][gh-comment] in BuildKit.
+If you are using Docker, it is [available][gh-comment] in BuildKit.

 Note that any metadata update will lead to the same result - not just `chmod`.
 Both Docker and Podman already support